diegomacario/Super-Sunshine/README.md

 ## About

 This ray-tracer was written as a final project for Ravi Ramamoorthi's fantastic [course](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) on computer graphics.
 It was built from scratch with a strong focus on making the C++ code clear and organized.
+In its final form, the project consists of:

+- A recursive ray-tracer.
+- A scene parser with support for many simple commands that can be used to generate images from text files.
+- A linear algebra API for performing operations with points, vectors, normals and affine transformation matrices.

-The only external library used is the [FreeImage Library](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2).
+The only external library used is the [FreeImage](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) library (it is used to generate PNG images with the RGB values produced by the ray-tracer).

 ## Description